 First Beat Strategy

-- If one side of the course is preferred, due to more wind or a persistent shift, start on that side of the line.
+- One side of the course is preferred: start on that side of the line.

-- If the wind is oscillating, try to get to the first shift before others do.
+- Oscillating breeze: try to get to the first shift before others do.

-- If the wind is puffy, with changes in velocity, try to get to the first puff before others.
+- Lots of changes in velocity: try to get to the first puff before others.

 - If you’re not sure, or if many of these factors are present, the middle is always a good place to start.